kubenet-dev/docs/docs/02-examples/02_discovery.md

 discoveryrule.inv.sdcio.dev/dr-dynamic created
 ```

-Lets see if this was successfull.
+Let's see if this was successfull.

 ```
  kubectl get targets
 ```

-Wow 🎉 we discovered the 3 devices setup with containerlab, with its respective MAC address, IP address, Provider, etc.
+Wow 🎉 we discovered the 3 devices setup with containerlab, with their respective MAC address, IP address, Provider, etc.

 ```
 NAME     READY   REASON   PROVIDER              ADDRESS            PLATFORM      SERIALNUMBER     MACADDRESS